sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 1. Restart your server and check out your page in the browser.

-4. Check that you have an event handler for the new post form.
-Add one if needed.
-Also add an event handler for the delete buttons, if needed.

 1. If you haven't yet, make a new git commit.
 Give it a descriptive commit message like `"include client-side microblog code"`.

 Your client-side code should have a lot of the functionality requirements already, except that data isn't passed between the server and client.

-##Modify the client-side code.
+##Modify the existing microblog code.

+4. In your client-side JavaScript, check that you have an event handler for the new post form.
+Add one if needed.
+Also add an event handler for the delete buttons, if needed.
+For the delete buttons, use event delegation.
+That is, add the event listener to the document itself and use a selector to filter down which dom elements trigger it (an example is available in the <a href="http://api.jquery.com/on/#direct-and-delegated-events" target="_blank">jQuery `on` method documentation</a>, or the <a  href="https://github.com/sf-wdi-22-23/toEatly/blob/sprint-three/public/js/app.js" target="_blank">client-side code solution for toEatly sprint-three</a>.

 1. Add a template to your `index.ejs` to display the posts.
 You can put it in a separate `ul` from any seed data you're currently displaying, if you'd like to keep the seed data around a little longer.